Menu

 • a form for the other party to sign if they accept the offer

-A formal offer cannot be withdrawn without the permission of the court and is open for acceptance for at least 30 days or a longer period set out in the offer.
+A formal offer cannot be withdrawn without the permission of the court.
+The offer is open for acceptance for at least 30 days or longer if set out in the offer.
 The party that wants to accept the offer must serve the other party with notice that it has been accepted.
-After that the party who made the offer can apply to court for a judgment based on the terms of the offer.
+If it is not accepted and the party who made the offer receives a judgment that is as good or better than the offer, they can ask the court for more in costs.

 How helpful was this article?